The Central Food Market in Livorno

 Livorno's Central Market - Il Mercato Centrale - is one of the highlights on any visit to the city.
 The huge building towers over the main canal on the Scali Saffi and is easily reached from Piazza Cavour.
 It dates from the late-19th century and was designed by Angiolo Badaloni who was probably inspired by Parisian architecture of the same period.

 The market is open every morning from Monday to Saturday (8am-1pm) and is well worth a visit.
-For a trial period from February to May 2015, the market will also be open in the afternoons until 7pm on the first Wednesday and following Friday of each month.

 Five entrances lead into the main food hall where 34 shops and 230 stalls sell meat, eggs, poultry, ham, cheese, bread, wine, and a whole variety of intriguing foodstuffs.